Austria's Faymann likens Orban's refugee policies to Nazi deportations

 After a quick medical check-up, they generally board buses and are on their way to their emergency accommodation in Munich or elsewhere in Bavaria within an hour of arriving.

-Christoph Hillenbrand, senior administrator of the Upper Bavaria district around Munich, said he had organized 5,000 emergency accommodation places for the night but he was concerned these would not suffice.
+Christoph Hillenbrand, senior administrator of the Upper Bavaria district around Munich, said he had organised 5,000 emergency accommodation places for the night but he was concerned these would not suffice.

 Germany is expecting to take in around 800,000 refugees this year and Foreign Minister Frank-Walter Steinmeier said on Friday that the country expected to receive 40,000 migrants this weekend.